gilitz/Epic-Tree/TERMS.md

 ## 15. Governing Law

-These Terms shall be governed by and construed in accordance with the laws of [Your Jurisdiction], without regard to its conflict of law provisions.
+These Terms shall be governed by and construed in accordance with the laws of Israel, without regard to its conflict of law provisions.

 ## 16. Severability